How Progesterone Helps To Prevent Miscarriage

 Miscarriage Reasons And How Progesterone Helps In Prevention

 Hormonal disorders aren’t the only causes of a miscarriage.
-Other causes include:
+Here are a few other causes:

 • Bacterial infection